What content strategy and technology will leading brands use in 2024?

 Final thoughts

-As you can tell from the examples above, brand extensions are like an elaborate maze with tons of traps and dead ends.
+As you can tell from the examples above, successful brand extensions are like an elaborate maze with tons of traps and dead ends.

 On one hand, brand extensions are risky.
 On the other, there are plenty of brands that are able to make them work.
 If you’re willing to put in the right effort and plan ahead, you might be able to pull it off.
 Good luck!